 Corinth currently has two undersized fire stations that date to the World War II-era, one with a dirt floor and neither with running water.
 Pospisil estimates that the boxy structures, one in East Corinth and the other in Cookeville, are more than 60 years old.

-When fire engines drive in and out of the former building, their side mirrors must be folded back, lest they catch on the door frame.
-The latter building, although its doors have been widened, has a dirt floor.
-Neither structure has running water and moisture from the stone walls in the East Corinth building sometimes rusts out wiring on the trucks, he said.
+When fire engines drive in and out of the former building, their side mirrors must be folded back so they don’t catch on the door frame.
+The latter building, although its doors have been widened, features a dirt floor.
+Neither structure has running water and moisture from the stone walls in the East Corinth building sometimes rusts out wiring on the trucks.

-There are no contested races this year, with Selectwoman Susanne Smith’s three-year term expiring and Ryan Dodge the only citizen on the ballot to replace her.
-Dodge, a 36-year old-estimator for ARC Mechanical Contractors, is a 1995 Oxbow High graduate who has been a member of the Planning Commission for about a year.
-He said he’s lived in Corinth since he was 14.
+There were no contested races this year, with Selectboard member Susanne Smith’s 3-year term expiring and Ryan Dodge the only citizen on the ballot to replace her.